learn-co-curriculum/ttt-8-turn/README.md

 #### `#move`

 This method should accept a board, a position from the user (which will be in the 1-9 format), and a token to mark that position with (you can give that argument a default value of 'X'––we're not worrying about whose turn it is yet).
-The method should set the correct index value of that position within the board equal to the token.
+The method should set the correct element within the board equal to the token.

 ### Workflow